dianomic/foglamp-south-mqtt-scripted/docs/index.rst

   - **Password**: The password to use if username is to be used.

+  - **Trusted Certificate**: The trusted certificate of the MQTT broker.
+If MQTTS communication is not required then this can be left blank.

+  - **Client Certificate**: The certificate that will be used by the MQTT plugin.

+  - **MQTTS Key**: The private key of the MQTT plugin.
+If the key is included in the PEM file of the client certificate this may be left blank.

-  - **MQTTS Key**: The private key to use to for MQTTS connections.
-THis can be left blank if MQTTS is not required.
+  - **Key Password**: The password used to encrypted the private key.
+This may be left blank if the private key was not encrypt.

-  - **Root Certificate**: The root CA Certificate of the MQTT broker.

   - **Topic**: The MQTT topic to which to subscribe.
 The topic may include the usual MQTT wildcards; + for a single level wildcard and # for a multi-level wildcard